-Dr. Atlas’ most recent publications include “US Foreign Policy and the Arab Spring: Balancing Values and Interests,” in Digest of Middle East Studies (Fall 2012) and a three-book book review on Palestinian citizens of Israel for the APSA journal Perspectives on Politics (December 2012).
-He has presented conference papers, written articles and book reviews, and co-authored a book chapter on Israeli politics and the Israeli-Palestinian conflict, and has authored entries for the Encyclopedia of the Modern Middle East and North Africa and the Encyclopedia of the Israeli-Palestinian Conflict.
-He is also co-author of an article in the Journal of Peace Research on civil war in Sudan, Zimbabwe, Chad, and Lebanon.
+A comparative political scientist who has long specialized in Middle East politics, Dr. Atlas is now researching and writing on the political legacy of the North American frontier and serves as the Canadian Studies section coordinator for the Western Social Science Association.
+Dr. Atlas’ most recent publications include “Constructing and Enforcing the ‘Medicine Line’: A Comparative Analysis of Indian Policy on the North American Frontier,” in The American Review of Canadian Studies (2016) and “US Foreign Policy and the Arab Spring: Balancing Values and Interests,” in Digest of Middle East Studies (2012).
+He has presented conference papers on frontier history, mythology and gun culture, as well as various topics related to Middle East politics.
+He has written articles, book reviews, co-authored a book chapter on Israeli politics and the Israeli-Palestinian conflict, and has authored entries for the Encyclopedia of the Modern Middle East and North Africa and the Encyclopedia of the Israeli-Palestinian Conflict.
+Dr. Atlas is also co-author of an article in the Journal of Peace Research on civil war in Sudan, Zimbabwe, Chad, and Lebanon.